 After performing all the above-mentioned steps, check if the error still shows.
 Try the next one.

 - Format Partition

 When the Windows installation process is going on, you can try to format the partition.
 For this, you will first need to delete all the partitions.
 After deleting all the partitions, you will need to create a new partition, and finally, you will format that newly created partition.
 Follow the below-mentioned steps for the same:

 - Start with Running the Windows Installation setup.

 - Now, click on Install now option.

 - Accept the terms and conditions by clicking on the I accept the terms of license.

 - Next, you will get the two options in the Install Windows window.
 Under Which type of installation do you want?
 Click on the Custom (advanced) option.

 - In the next step, choose the partition that you want to delete and finally delete it.

 In this blog, we have discussed the error 0x8004242d.
 This error occurs while a user tries to format a disk partition.
 We suggested many manual methods with which you can fix the error.
-Also, we suggested to use Kernel for Windows Data Recovery to recover the deleted data from the disk in case of any data inaccessibility.
+Also, we suggested to use Windows Data Recovery to recover the deleted data from the disk in case of any data inaccessibility.